treert/SimpleScript/README.md

-# oms
+# simple script

-one more script
+plan use with c#, plan use with Unity.